 As well as the verbal test in the SRT, Siena reasoning test you also have to undertake an abstract reasoning test.
 In this test you are presented with a sequence of pictures or matrices that has a certain logical pattern running through it.
 You have to discern this pattern and use it to calculate the missing link.

 In this personality test, you are asked two types of questions.
 In the first type of question you are asked to select a personality trait that best suits you when faced with a specific situation.
 For example: How quickly do you make difficult decisions?
 This question has four different options for you to choose from and you have to select the one that suits you most.
 The second style of question presents you with a number of statements that you have to decide on whether you agree with them or disagree with them on a five point scale.

 This test is commonly known as a Situational Judgement Test, an SJT where you are presented with a situation that could take place at your potential place of work.
 There are a number of different options available to choose from and you have to decide which of these options the best way of handling the situation is.
 As with all psychometric tests, practising these tests is important and by doing so you will increase your performance level when you actually come to take the test thus giving you a better chance of landing the position you are applying for.

 This assessment is a motivational test where you are asked a question such as: I prefer to work in an environment where… You are given two different options and you have to select the option that is best suited for the job you are applying for.
 Learning how to answer questions in motivational assessments is difficult as you need to answer the questions the way the employer wants whilst being true to yourself.

-In SummaryIn this article we have gone through the different tests that Siena use to assess different candidates.
+In this article we have gone through the different tests that Siena use to assess different candidates.
 Taking any psychometric aptitude test is stressful; it is your future livelihood on the line after all.
 One of the most successful methods to counter this is to be fully prepared.
 This means knowing what you are going to take and how to be effective when you do take it.
-Here at JobTestPrep we have the expertise and practise materials to guide you through any job application.
+JobTestPrep has the expertise and practise materials to guide you through any job application.